 I am by no means an expert on your family, but I do feel like I may qualify for a Phd in my own life.
 I do not presume to have it all figured out every day (hilarious).
 But, when I do, my hope is that someone can take that tiny thread of goodness and weave their own truth with it.When I don’t have it figured out, I reflect on my mistakes, strive to make it right, and then try to forgive myself (that usually takes a while).

-I don’t think a family can, or even needs to be, perfect.
+I don’t think a family can ever be perfect.
 But I do think that in the midst of the chaos that is inevitably life, we can establish a set of values that guides our actions, helps us navigate the sometimes rough waters, and steers us back to the equilibrium that we deserve.

 When I look at all the research available, and the truths I witness in my own home, I have come to believe that there needs to be three focuses in a family.

 - Nurturing Care: We need to invest time and energy in all members of the family, including ourselves.
-Lavishing love, care, and quality time while honouring the natures and/or developmental stages of each member of the family.
-Each persons passions, interests, and special gifts must be supported so that we are all able to forge our own unique destinies.
+Lavishing love, care, and quality time while honouring the unique natures and/or developmental stages of each person.

 - Nature: We need to connect daily to the real world.
 The one that actually keeps us alive and provides everything we could ever need.
 Giving our attention to natural rhythms, beauty, and stillness is essential to our well being.
 We must learn to protect this precious world by seeing ourselves as stewards and honoured guests.